 Solitaire is a single stone, the simplest and most popular engagement ring setting.

-Three stone features three diamonds next to one another, usually with a larger center stone, representing the past, present, and future.
+Three stone features three diamonds next to one another, usually with a larger center stone and smaller side stones, representing the past, present, and future.

-Pavee is the setting of one main diamond surrounded by tiny diamonds to add depth and sparkle.
+Pavé is the setting of one main diamond surrounded by tiny diamonds on the band to add depth and sparkle.

 This page may contain affiliate links.
 If you click through and make a purchase, we'll earn a small commission, at no additional cost to you.